Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Discussion

 \section{Discussion}

 LLMs are rapidly becoming standard tools for data annotation across scientific disciplines.
 Researchers advocate for their cost-effectiveness and claim superior performance to crowdworkers~\citep{gilardi2023pnas,tornberg2024large}.
 Our findings challenge enthusiasm for using LLMs as automated research assistants.
-With a large-scale CSS replication study, we demonstrate that LLM-generated annotations lead to incorrect downstream statistical conclusions in 31-50\% of cases.
+With a large-scale replication study, we demonstrate that LLM-generated annotations lead to incorrect downstream statistical conclusions in 31-50\% of cases.
 The problem extends beyond simple inaccuracy.
 Researchers cannot predict when, how, or which LLMs will fail.
 This unpredictability undermines the validity of any LLM-based hypothesis testing.
 Without rigorous safeguards, LLM adoption poses an emerging threat to scientific integrity.

+\paragraph{LLM hacking concerns extend well beyond CSS.} Any discipline that relies on AI-generated annotations faces the same risks, including the social sciences, medicine, or law~\citep{thirunavukarasu2023large,deroy2023questioning,Bozdag2024,tseng2025evaluating}.
+For example, economists have realized that downstream analyses are invalid unless measurement error and model uncertainty from the first-stage AI predictor are explicitly addressed~\citep{battaglia2024inference,Ludwig2025EconometricFramework,modarressi2025causal,carlson2025unifying}.
+Similarly, \citet{feuerriegel2025using} have recently raised concerns about using AI in the behavioral sciences.
+Whereas existing frameworks establish conditions and methods for valid inference, our contribution is to demonstrate empirically, at scale, how ignoring these safeguards systematically produces false discoveries, and to provide actionable standards that can guide applied research practice.

-Our work aligns with emerging concerns about LLM use in behavioral science~\citep{feuerriegel2025using}.
-We provide the first systematic risk quantification, detailed predictor analysis, and evidence-based recommendations for the use LLMs as automated research assistants for text annotation tasks.
+The risks we identify empirically validate concerns about measurement validity in AI systems~\citep{wallach2025position}, demonstrating how inadequate validation of LLM-based measurement instruments undermines scientific inference.
+We provide the first systematic risk quantification, detailed predictor analysis, and evidence-based recommendations for the use of LLMs as automated research assistants for text annotation tasks.
 While our guidelines cannot eliminate LLM hacking risk, they establish minimal standards for methodological rigor.
 Reviewers should use these criteria to assess LLM-based conclusions.
 Researchers must follow them to distinguish valid findings from configuration artifacts.